Venous leg ulcers are unhealed sores or open wounds on the legs. They occur in the presence of venous disease.

 Further examinations might be done in order to assess the blood flow in your veins.

-If you are diagnosed with venous leg ulcer, you are probably already working closely with a wound clinic or your physician in the management of the wound.
+If you are diagnosed with venous leg ulcer, you are probably already working closely with a wound clinic or your physician and a certified fitter in the management of the wound.

 The primary treatment of a venous leg ulcer includes controlling any infection and healing the wound.
 This may take several months, depending of the size of the wound.
 Managing pain and minimizing the oedema as well as protecting the healthy skin are important.